 Learner Fund is currently closed to new applications.
 We have no updated information from DCYA as to when it might re-open.
 If you would like to contact us to see if there is any new developments, please do so, or alternatively check our latest news updates.

-This year seen the introduction of the Bursary Fund for students/ Early Years Professionals who had completed their Level 7/8 in the last 5 years (graduated in ECEC in 2013,2014,2015 or 2016) and must be working presently in an Early Years Service.
-This was made available at the start of2017.
-The press release from the DCYA at the time read:
+This year seen the introduction of the Bursary Fund for students/ Early Years Professionals who had completed their Level 7/8/9 in the last 5 years (graduated in ECEC in 2013,2014,2015,2016 and 2017) and must be working presently in an Early Years Service.
+This was made available at the start of 2017 and was again re-opened November 2017.
+The most recent press release from the DCYA for November 2017 stated:

-· Have been working in a registered early years service prior to beginning the course;
+- Have been working in a registered Early Years Service for two years prior to beginning their course;

 - Be currently working in a registered Early Years Service;

 - Have submitted a completed application form (along with all relevant documentation) to their local CCC no later than 5 pm on Tuesday 7th November 2017.